 Opportunity Search Across Contracts and Grants

 HigherGov says users can search millions of opportunities across federal, state, and local contracts, grants, forecasts, and SBIRs.
-For teams selling into multiple layers of government, that reduces the usual hopping between separate procurement portals and grant sources.
+For teams selling to multiple levels of government, this reduces the need to switch between separate procurement portals and grant sources.

 Awards and Competitive History

-The platform includes analysis on more than 65 million contract and grant awards, including subawards, SBIRs, and OTAs.
-This matters most in recompete and adjacency work, where buyers need to see who won, with what vehicle, and where a competitor already has traction.
+The platform provides analysis of more than 65 million contract and grant awards, including subawards, SBIRs, and OTAs.
+This is especially important in recompete and adjacency work, where buyers need to see who won, with which vehicle, and where a competitor already has traction.

 Agency and Contract Vehicle Intelligence

-HigherGov provides data on 3,000+ federal agencies and 4,000+ contracting vehicles such as schedules, IDIQs, BPAs, and GWACs.
-That supports territory planning and qualification work, especially when a team needs to understand which offices buy through which vehicles before chasing an opportunity.
+HigherGov provides data on more than 3,000 federal agencies and over 4,000 contracting vehicles, including schedules, IDIQs, BPAs, and GWACs.
+This supports territory planning and qualification, especially when a team needs to understand which offices use which vehicles before pursuing an opportunity.

 Pursuit Tracking and Alerts

 Saved searches, custom alerts, and pipeline management are included.
-These are useful for keeping analysts, capture leads, and sellers aligned on new pursuits, but they look more like lightweight business development workflow than a full capture system.
+These help keep analysts, capture leads, and sellers aligned on new pursuits, but they function more as a lightweight business development workflow than a full capture system.

 Exports, API, and Zapier Workflows

-All subscriptions include API access, with documentation stating 10,000 records per month.
-CSV export limits range from 1,000 records per search on Starter to 20,000 on Standard, and Zapier connects HigherGov to tools such as Salesforce, HubSpot, Pipedrive, Slack, monday.com, and Microsoft Teams.
-For buyers with an existing CRM, this is one of the more important parts of the product because it determines whether HigherGov becomes daily workflow or just another research tab.
+All subscriptions include API access, with documentation specifying 10,000 records per month.
+CSV export limits range from 1,000 records per search on Starter to 20,000 on Standard.
+Zapier connects HigherGov to tools such as Salesforce, HubSpot, Pipedrive, Slack, monday.com, and Microsoft Teams.
+For buyers with an existing CRM, this is a key aspect of the product because it determines whether HigherGov becomes part of the daily workflow or just another research tab.

 Vendor and Partner Research

-HigherGov also points to a people database for vendors plus labor pricing, M&A, and investor data.
-That’s more specific than a standard bid feed.
-It could matter for teaming strategy and market mapping, but this is one area where buyers need to see actual record depth and coverage during evaluation.
+HigherGov also offers a people database for vendors, as well as labor pricing, M&A, and investor data.
+This is more specific than a standard bid feed.
+It could be important for teaming strategy and market mapping, but buyers need to review actual record depth and coverage during evaluation.

 Pros